Feeling Uninspired? Take a Glimpse of Goodwill Industries’ Social Impact

 “I personally have worked with Retail Control Systems for the last three years,” states Cherie Bardsley, Goodwill Denver’s Retail Operations Business Analyst.
 “They’re a great company to work with; they do a really good job of supporting us on the point of sale system side and we’re happy with them.”

 The Goodwill locations we partner with use NCR Counterpoint, one of the specialty retail point-of-sale systems we provide.
-“We work together really well and our combined goal—both mine and theirs—is to make sure that when we implement something that it’s flawless,” notes Cherie, “And I think we do a pretty good job at doing that.”
+“We work together really well and our combined goal—both mine and theirs—is to make sure that when we implement something it’s flawless,” notes Cherie, “And I think we do a pretty good job at doing that.”

 Needless to say, it makes us feel good to be working with Goodwill.
-Several of our team members attended the recent Power of Work Luncheon in Denver, which Edward was recognized at.
+Several of our team members attended the recent Power of Work Luncheon in Denver, for which Edward was recognized at.
 We’re also enthusiastically looking forward to the upcoming Goodwill Industries Summer Conference.

 “Because the fact is I have a felony on my record, and there’s no escaping that,” he acknowledges, “but people are trusting me enough based off of the role that I’m modeling to put me in charge of different things.
 So it means a lot to be able to demonstrate that as an employee.
 And as a dad, to have my son watching me and having a positive role model in his life—a role model that I didn’t have in my life.”